touzet/pampa/README.md

 ```

 The three options —-homology, --denovo, and --fillin represent three distinct approaches for constructing a new peptide table:
-  - by homology from a set of existing peptide markers,
+  - --homology: generates new peptide markers by sequence similarity from an existing set of markers.
-  - de novo, using in silico tryptic digestion for a collection of protein sequences,
+  - --denovo: Constructs new peptide markers de novo by performing in silico tryptic digestion on a collection of protein sequences.
-  - by filling in an existing peptide table, for which masses are missing.
+  - --fiilin: Completes an existing peptide table by filling in missing mass values.

-The full usage description is given below.
+The full usage description of each of these options is provided below.

-### Parameter --homology
+### --homology option

 With this option, the input consists of a set of well-defined marker peptides, and the goal is to search a set of target protein sequences for similar peptides.
 New peptides are discovered through sequence alignment, allowing up to 10% mismatches between peptides.
 The algorithm also ensures that the new peptides can undergo tryptic digestion and infers new cleavage sites when necessary.
 Masses are automatically computed.